buckbaskin/formak/CONTRIBUTING.md

 active development and the contribution process is organized to enable that active evolution.
 If you're interested in contributing, please get in touch.

+Everyone participating in the FormaK project is expected to follow the [Code of Conduct](./CODE_OF_CONDUCT.md)

 ## Reporting Bugs

 Please report bugs in the [bug